ut-vision/Video-Independent-ECS/README.md

 ## Evaluation dataset

 We annotated 52 videos from VoxCeleb2 Dataset for one-way eye contact segmentation.

-They can be obtained here.
+Video-level annotations are provided under ./Annotation.

+Tracklets we extracted with face bounding boxes and facial landmarks will be released later.

 ## Training